mgroupntua/Solvers/README.md

 ![alt text](http://mgroup.ntua.gr/wp-content/uploads/2018/05/MGroup52.png "MGroup")

 # MSolve.Solvers
 This library is featuring linear algebra solvers for the solution of spatially and temporally discretized mechanics problems.
-In its core, it serves as a binding between the MSolve.LinearAlgebra and MSolve.Discertization repos.
+In its core, it serves as a binding between the [LinearAlgebra](https://github.com/mgroupntua/linearalgebra) and the [MSolve.Core](https://github.com/mgroupntua/MSolve.Core) repos.

 ## Features